|Type:||Trad, 3 pitches, 200'|

 The glue-ins at the end of P1 are for this route.
 You can use the cold-shuts to the left if you want to rig a TR, but the glue-ins are the anchors to continue up.

 Pulling the crux roof is a height-related move...harder to get up and stick the bomber hand-jam if you're short because you need to get your feet up first.
-You can back up the pin in the roof crack with a bomber C3 right next to the pin (there are two pins total in this section).
+You can back up the pin in the roof crack with a C3 next to the pin (there are two pins total in this section).

 The third pitch cruises up some 5.7/8 rock through a series of right-leaning corners and little overhangs.
 Good exposure and fun moves.
-There is a final overhang to pull (5.7ish) before it backs off to 5.4/5 climbing to the top (the 4th pitch).
+There is a final overhang to pull (5.7ish) before it backs off to the top (the 4th pitch).
 Just below this overhang is another set of cold-shuts that are the anchors for the 3rd pitch.
-You can descend from these shuts to the set above the overhang and then rap to the ground.
+You can descend from these shuts to the set above the crux overhang and then rap to the ground.

 Topping out the route makes for a long pitch from the anchor above the crux overhang and puts you in an interesting no-mans land so be prepared to scramble up to the Luncheon Ledge area.
 Be careful of loose rock at the top.